rikhuijzer/jas/README.md

 - uses: tj-actions/changed-files@823fcebdb31bb35fdf2229d9f769b400309430d0 # v46
 ```

-This of course is better, but I personally dislike using commit hashes.
-The main problem is that it's hard to tell which version is being used, which is why it is typical to write a comment with the version number.
+Pinning is a lot safer, but unfortunately Git at the time of writing still uses SHA-1.
+Although Git runs a hardened version of SHA-1, [git-scm.com states that](https://git-scm.com/docs/hash-function-transition):

+> Thus it’s considered prudent to move past any variant of SHA-1 to a new hash.
+> There's no guarantee that future attacks on SHA-1 won’t be published in the future, and those attacks may not have viable mitigations.

+Furthermore, I personally dislike this hash pinning approach since it doesn't specify the version.
+That's why it is very common to see the version number specified in the comment, as is done here.
+The problem with this approach is that the comment can now become out of sync with the actual version.

-This tool is a workaround for this problem for situations where binaries are available.
+This tool is a workaround for this problem for situations where executables (binaries or scripts) are available.
 It turns the syntax into:

 ```yml